SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/install-mailbox-role.md

 10. If this is the first Exchange server in your organization, you arrive on the **Exchange Organization** page.
 On this page, configure the following settings:

-  - **Specify the name for this Exchange organization** The default value is **First Organization**, but you typically use the company name for this value.
+  - **Specify the name for this Exchange organization**: The default value is **First Organization**, but you typically use the company name for this value.
 The organization name is used internally by Exchange, isn't typically seen by users, doesn't affect the functionality of Exchange, and doesn't determine what you can use for email addresses.

   - The organization name can't contain more than 64 characters, and can't be blank.